callstack/reassure/docusaurus/docs/installation.md

 ## CI setup

-To make setting up the CI integration and all prerequisites more convenient, we have prepared a CLI command which will generate all necessary templates for you to get started with.
+To make setting up Reassure more convenient we have prepared a CLI command which will generate all necessary templates for you to get started with.

 Simply run: